Partitioning-related clauses for

 PARTITION BY, and follows the same syntax and other rules as apply to the

-CREATE TABLE(see Section 13.1.17, “CREATE TABLE Syntax”, for more detailed information), and can also be used to partition an existing table that is not already partitioned.
+CREATE TABLE(for more detailed information, see Section 13.1.17, “CREATE TABLE Syntax”), and can also be used to partition an existing table that is not already partitioned.
 For example, consider a (nonpartitioned) table defined as shown here:

 CREATE TABLE t1 ( id INT, year_col INT );